-3.1 Segregation of duties and reviews of duties and reviews of duties and reviews
+3.1 Segregation of duties and reviews The County Collector did not adequately segregate accounting duties and independent or supervisory reviews of accounting and bank records were not performed or adequately documented.

 Proper segregation of duties is necessary to ensure all transactions are accounted for properly and assets are adequately safeguarded.
 Internal controls would be improved by segregating the duties of receiving, recording, depositing, and disbursing monies.
 If proper segregation of duties cannot be achieved, documented independent or supervisory reviews of accounting and bank records are essential and should include comparing daily receipt activity to deposits.